openandclose/tosixinch/docs/intro.rst

 `Hookcmds <topics.html#hookcmds>`__.

 As a last resort, it can print out file names to be created.
-They are determined uniquely given url inputs.
+They are determined uniquely given rsrc inputs.
 So that users can do some of the program's jobs outside of the program.
 `commandline: printout <commandline.html#cmdoption-printout>`__.